praekelt/django-analytics/README.rst

 Todo
 ----
-The following features are planned for future versions of ``panya-analytics``:
+The following features are planned for future versions of ``django-analytics``:

 1. Custom visualisation integrated into Django admin back-end.
 2. Hourly statistics.